Assessing cumulative effects of restoration and protection actions in Puget Sound

 Presentation to the Puget Sound Science Panel - December 2021: This presentation was used to introduce cumulative effects concepts and provides an overview of a Puget Sound case study.

-Public webomar focused on updates from the project as of August 5th, 2022: This webinar presents progress on the development of this cumulative effects evaluation in Whidbey basin and provides an overview of study implementation looking to occur between 2022-2025.
+Public webinar focused on updates from the project as of August 5th, 2022: This webinar presents progress on the development of this cumulative effects evaluation in Whidbey basin and provides an overview of study implementation looking to occur between 2022-2025.

 Planning documents and additional resources